Table of Contents

 |A||Erosions have a diameter <5 mm and are limited to one mucosal fold|

 |B||Like A but with a diameter >5 mm|

 |C||Erosions extend to more mucosal folds but involve <75% of the circumference|

 |D||Confluent erosions > 75% of the circumference|

-Generally, the therapy of reflux disease should encompass the following supportive measures:
+Generally, the therapy for reflux disease should encompass the following supportive measures:

-- Adjustment of dietary habits: weight loss, avoiding consumption of sour and alcoholic drinks and food, e.g., coffee, salt, wine, tomato sauce, garlic, etc., avoiding late meals, avoiding meals containing much fat or sugar, avoiding to recline directly after eating.
+- Adjustment of dietary habits: weight loss, avoiding the consumption of sour and alcoholic drinks and food (e.g., coffee, salt, wine, tomato sauce, garlic, etc.), avoiding late meals, avoiding meals containing much fat or sugar, avoiding reclining directly after eating.

-- Avoiding factors that provoke reflux disease: nicotine, alcohol, sphincter-relaxing medication (e.g., anticholinergics, calcium antagonists, theophylline).
+- Avoiding substances that provoke reflux disease: nicotine, alcohol, sphincter-relaxing medication (e.g., anticholinergics, calcium antagonists, and theophylline).

 - Adjustment of sleep habits: sleeping with the upper part of the body elevated, lying on one’s right side.